Mistralys/x4-game-notes/README.md

 The full categorized list of blueprints can be found in the [blueprint-ids.md][] file, and a copy & paste XML version in [blueprint-ids.xml][].

+The really cool thing is that it is even possible to make the Astrid and the Erlking buildable at player stations by adding their blueprints (for the Erlking, see [Getting the Erlking][]).

 ## Player inventory

 NPCs have `<inventory>` tags just like the player, so the easiest